 Showing 1–10 of 66 results.

-As the COVID-19 pandemic sends shockwaves through the labour market, Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.
+Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.